ngadhi

 In addition to his artistic and scholarly practices, Brook established the publishing arm Garru Editions in 2020.
 Publications include galang 01 and galang 02 (2022), volumes by the Powerhouse-galang, an Indigenous-led think tank, collective and sovereign space initiated by Brook in his role as Powerhouse artistic associate.
 Dual/Duel (2021), a collaborative artist book by Brook and Trent Walter, was also produced by Garru Editions.

-Brook is represented by Galerie Nathalie Obadia, Paris and Brussels; Roslyn Oxley9 Gallery, Sydney and Tolarno Galleries, Melbourne.
+Brook is represented by Galerie Nathalie Obadia, Paris and Brussels; Ames Yavuz Gallery Sydney and Singapore, and Tolarno Galleries, Melbourne.